Smart ways to get the most from this wonder product.

 While Manuka honey may have a positive effect on your health, there are a few potential side effects that may occur.

-For example, if too much honey is consumed it may cause a spike in blood sugar, as one tablespoon of Manuka honey contains approximately 16 grams of sugar.8
+For example, if too much honey is consumed, it may cause a spike in blood sugar, as one tablespoon of Manuka honey contains approximately 16 grams of sugar.7

-This means that it’s important for people with diabetes to check with their doctor before trying it.
+This means that it’s essential for people with diabetes to check with their doctor before trying it.

-It also goes without saying that people with a honey allergy should avoid using the Manuka variation too.
+It also goes without saying that people with a honey allergy should avoid using Manuka honey.

-If you’re still not sure what it is exactly, find out everything you need to know in our Manuka honey guide.
+If you’re still unsure what Manuka honey is, find out everything you need to know in our Manuka honey guide and don’t forget to check out our recommendations of the best Manuka honey products to try!